Skip to content

 ::code.epilog

-• # character will comment out a single line
+• # comments a single line.

-• #[ and #] will comment out multiple lines
+• #[ and #] wrap a multi-line comment block.

 img